-Monthly Fund Commentary Muzinich Bondyield ESG Fund
+Monthly Fund Commentary Muzinich Enhancedyield Short-Term Fund

 September 2018

 For Professional Client Use - Not for Retail Distribution

 Market Review

-Muzinich Bondyield ESG Fund
+Muzinich Enhancedyield Short-Term Fund

 Fund

 There was a strong bifurcation in global credit market performance with high yield bonds producing strong returns, boosted by increased activity in the primary market, while investment grade credit felt the impact of rates pressures.
 Following a quiet summer, issuance picked up steam in September with notable high yield deals from Akzo Nobel and Thomson Reuters, totalling more than US\$20bn, which saw strong demand.
 Other, smaller deals came to the market priced at relatively tight levels. supported by investors who were keen to participate after several months of much lighter supply.
 In the US, the Federal Reserve (Fed) implemented another 25bps rate hike and hinted at a further rise in December on the back of strong economic performance.
 In Europe, the European Central Bank reaffirmed its commitment to end its bond-buying programme, reducing its monthly purchases to €15bn from €30bn until the end of the year, although emphasised the continuation of loose monetary policy.
 Eurozone economic data prints continued to show a weakening of the economy, as the impact of the US/China trade war began to bite.
 The Italian budget dominated news flow towards the end of the month.
 While the final budget is not expected until later in October, the preliminary numbers emphasised a higher than expected deficit.
 Within emerging markets (EM), September was a month of recovery following an eventful summer dominated by idiosyncratic political and geopolitical events.
 The countries that had made headlines earlier in the summer - Argentina and Turkey - were among the strongest performers in September as both countries made steps towards economic reform.
 In Brazil, the presidential election campaign continued to gain momentum with the polarisation of voters made evident in the increasing popularity of far right and far left candidates in early polls.
 However, with the results not due until the end of October, we are likely to continue to see some uncertainty within EM.

 Fund Review

-The fund produced a positive return on a gross and net basis, outperforming the ICE BofA Merrill Lynch EMU Corporate Index.
-On a regional basis, the fund's credit selection in Europe - both Western Europe and the Periphery, contributed strongly to relative returns over the period.
-From a sector perspective, the overweight positon in banks provided the strongest returns as the sector rallied after concerns around its exposure to Turkey eased.
-Additional contributors included credit selection in real estate, telecommunications, healthcare and food and beverage.
-Conversely, the underweight position in energy bonds slightly hampered relative returns over the month, with the sector benefiting from higher oil prices in September.
-Contribution by rating was positive across the board, with notable returns from the overweight position in BB+, BB and BBB-rated bonds as well as credit selection in the latter.
-From a duration perspective, credit selection in bonds in the belly of the curve as well as at the very short end (0-1 years) were the largest contributors to relative returns over the period.
-In terms of positioning, the fund reduced its exposure to banks in countries where we see elevated idiosyncratic risk including Italy, due to the uncertainty around the country's economic and fiscal position, as well as the UK on concerns around Brexit.
+The Fund produced a positive return and outperformed the ICE BofA ML German Federal Government (1 to 3 years) Index on a gross and net basis.
+From a regional perspective, bonds in Peripheral Europe, and the small position in Latin America, were the most notable contributors to returns over the month, while positive returns also came from the US and Western Europe.
+By sector, contributions came from telecommunications, healthcare, technology, energy, cable & satellite and banking, while positions in utilities and chemicals detracted.
+From a ratings perspective, positive returns were generated by bonds in most of the ratings spectrum and the same applied to duration.
+In terms of positioning, over the month the fund reduced its exposure to banks in countries where we see elevated idiosyncratic risk including Italy, due to the uncertainty around the country's economic and fiscal position, as well as the UK on concerns around Brexit.
+While the fund continues to hold some Italian banking paper (around a 2%), it has zero exposure to lower-rated AT1 bonds.